 Jeremiah 29:11-14 tells us that when we seek Him with all of our heart, we will find Him.
 And in His presence, His hem is available to us.

-To be sure, Jesus heals in many ways, and, I believe, in His appointed time.
+To be sure, Jesus heals in many ways.
 Like salvation, healing is a faith journey extended from the very heart of God’s love, grace and mercy.
 But do we have the tenacity to see it through?
 How deep and how far are we willing to go in our commitment to the kind of faith that brings life and restoration?

 God has called us to tenacious faith.
-Do we humbly present or “lay” people in our lives before Jesus?
 Do we beseech Him for a healing touch?
 Do we have a heart for others to be healed, a heart for doing the work of Jesus?

-Regarding divine healing, tenacity met with God's grace, allows us to confront and overcome root causes of diseases, such as unforgiveness and other unconfessed sin.
+Tenacity met with God's grace allows us to confront and overcome root causes of diseases, such as unforgiveness and other unconfessed sin.
 It keeps us going to completion.

 Jesus said, “I am the way, the truth, and the life” (Jn 14:6).
-Won’t you bring life to someone in your world through a tenacious heart for Jesus?
+Let Jesus bring life to someone through your tenacious heart for Him.